 It’s easy to see why.
 Marcia Sarosik has been teaching dance in South Lake Tahoe for over two decades.

-The Lake Tahoe Shakespeare Festival, in collaboration with Nevada Shakespeare Company, is proud to present the 2013 D.G.
-Menchetti Young Shakespeare FREE performance of Shakespeare’s, A Midsummer Night’s Dream.
+The Lake Tahoe Shakespeare Festival, in collaboration with Nevada Shakespeare Company, is proud to present its annual D.G.
+Menchetti Young Shakespeare FREE performance of Shakespeare every August.

 This highly interactive production is set in contemporary times and created with the young audience member in mind.
-The performance is free for kids and their chaperones, and takes place at the Valhalla Boathouse Theatre on August 2, 2013 at 11am and 4pm.
+The performance is free for kids and their chaperones, and takes place at the Valhalla Boathouse Theatre at the Tallac Historic Site in South Lake Tahoe.

-Children are invited to spend the day with scientists on Saturday, August 10th from 1pm to 4pm, to learn about the unique ecology, function, restoration and preservation of Lake Tahoe.
+Children are invited to spend the day with scientists in August every year, to learn about the unique ecology, function, restoration and preservation of Lake Tahoe.